Naezy: Career

 Naezy debuted with a DIY music video "Aafat!" which he made using an iPad in 2014.
-Naezy's debut single, "Aafat!', credited as the genesis track of the gully rap scene, was released in 2014, followed by his collaboration with DIVINE on their breakout 2015 hit, "Mere Gully Mein".
+Naezy's debut single, "Aafat!', credited as the genesis track of the gully rap scene, was released in 2014, followed by his collaboration with Divine on their breakout 2015 hit, "Mere Gully Mein".
 The song brought attention to the Mumbai rap scene and eventually lead to the breakthrough for both DIVINE and Naezy.
+He also released "Tragedy Mein Comedy", a satirical song which was used as the intro track in the show On Air With AIB, which was created by the comedy group All India Bakchod.

 Following the song's release, a documentary titled Bombay 70 (the 70 stands for the area code of Kurla West) about his life was produced.
 Bombay 70 was directed by independent filmmaker Disha Rindani.
 The documentary was awarded as the best short film at MAMI in 2014.
+Naezy featured on the track "Birju" from the film Hey Bro in 2015.

 Their music caught the attention of director Zoya Akhtar and inspired her to make a film about the Mumbai rap scene called Gully Boy starring Ranveer Singh and Alia Bhatt.
-The film is loosely based on the lives of DIVINE and Naezy who were consulted for the rap aspects of the film.
+The film is loosely based on the lives of Divine and Naezy who were consulted for the rap aspects of the film.
 "Mere Gully Mein" was remade for the film.
 In this version, Singh's character takes over Naezy's part.
 Singh re-recorded Naezy's verse for the film.
 He became the first rapper to be a featured artist on the Indian music streaming platform JioSaavn.
-He was also featured on the Song "NY se Mumbai" with DIVINE, Singh and American rapper Nas, who also served as an executive producer.
+He was also featured on the song "NY se Mumbai" with DIVINE, Singh and American rapper Nas, who also served as an executive producer for the film.
 The song was released as a promotional single shortly prior to the release of the film.
+Naezy has retrospectively added that the film negatively impacted his fame and that "its story was very far from reality and has annoyed him".